kurisutsukato/vgosDBexplorer/README.md

     . venv/bin/activate    (on windows with powershell use .venv/scripts/activate.ps1)
     pip install -r requirements.txt

-And run the webapps with:
+Start the web applications with:

     python dbexplorer.py